Schaka/janitorr/README.md

 A native image is also published for every tagged release.
 It keeps a much lower memory and CPU footprint and doesn't require longer runtimes to achieve optimal performance (JIT).
 If you restart more often than once a week or have a very low powered server, this is now recommended.
 That image is always tagged `:native`.
+To get a specific version, use `:native-v1.x.x`.
 It also requires you to map application.yml slightly differently - see below:

 ```yml
 version: '3'